brillout/wildcard-api/docs/blog/rest-or-graphql.md

 as your MVP scales to a mature application, it will become clearer and easier to decide whether either REST or GraphQL best fits your application.
-You then progressively replace your RPC endpoints with your newly created RESTful/GraphQL API.
+You then progressively replace your RPC endpoints with your newly created RESTful or GraphQL API.

 It may also happen that you won't even need REST nor GraphQL:
 RPC is often enough for small to medium-sized applications.